nhsconnect/gpconnect/pages/foundations/foundations_use_case_get_the_fhir_conformance_profile.md

 Provider systems:

-- SHALL return a `200` **OK** HTTP status code on successful retrival of the conformance statement.
+- **MUST** return a `200` **OK** HTTP status code on successful retrival of the conformance statement
-- SHALL ensure that the FHIR version number returned by the FHIR server endpoint conformance statement matches the FHIR version stated in the endpoint base URL.
+- **MUST** ensure that the FHIR version number returned by the FHIR server endpoint conformance statement matches the FHIR version stated in the endpoint base URL.
 Refer to [Spine Directory Services](integration_spine_directory_service.html) for details of the format of the FHIR base URL to be used.

 An example GP Connect Conformance Statement of type `capability` is shown below ready for customisation and embedding into GP Connect assured provider systems.
 Providers should use this conformance statement as a base for their own conformance statement, replacing the element in square brackets (`[` & `]`) with specific information of their implementation.
 The main version at the top of the conformance statement should represent the GP Connect specification version which the FHIR server implements.